Basic Allowance for Housing (BAH) Guide

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

-Basic allowance for housing (BAH) provides a housing allowance for service members when military housing is unavailable.
-Several factors determine BAH rates, including geographic duty location, pay grade and dependency status.
-The rates are subject to change based on the defense budget.
+Basic allowance for housing (BAH) provides a tax-free housing allowance for servicemembers when military housing is unavailable.
+Several factors determine how BAH rates are calculated, including geographic duty location, pay grade and dependency status.
+Each year, Congress determines the rate of increase based on the Department of Defense (DoD) budget and local housing financial data.

 Like many benefits, BAH is simple on the surface.
 But it can get a little complicated, depending on your circumstances.
-This guide covers a variety of frequently asked questions, including types of BAH, BAH eligibility, BAH rates, how BAH is calculated and what happens when BAH rates change.
+This guide covers a variety of frequently asked questions, including types of BAH, BAH eligibility, BAH rates, how BAH is calculated, what happens when BAH rates change, and if you can use your BAH to pay your mortgage.

 Types of BAH